retorquere/zotero-report-customizer/README.md

 # Report Customizer for Zotero

-Install by downloading the [latest version](https://github.com/retorquere/zotero-report-customizer/releases).
-If you are not prompted with a Firefox installation dialog then double-click the downloaded xpi; Firefox ought to start and present you with the installation dialog.
+Install by downloading the [latest version](https://github.com/retorquere/zotero-report-customizer/releases), and then

-For standalone Zotero, do the following:

 1. In the main menu go to Tools > Add-ons
 2. Select 'Extensions'